pifoundrylz/pibuilder/docs/README.md

-# Hydrology Platform Documentation
+# Pi Builder Platform Documentation

-Welcome to the Hydrology Platform project documentation.
+Welcome to the Pi Builder project documentation.

 This documentation is organized as a **wiki-style knowledge base**.